cat-alog/cat-alog.github.io/_posts/2018-02-25-ist616wk7-subjectindexing.md

 * Review of [LexisNexis Academy & Library Solutions thesaurus tool](http://www.lexisnexis.com.libezproxy2.syr.edu/hottopics/lnacademic/proxyIndex.asp?cn=1) related to the chosen article (e.g. [Indexing Exercise](http://metadataetc.org/616/ex_indexing.html))
 * In what library or archive will allow their employees to index manually (e.g. not computer-assisted)?
 It seems inefficient to the times.
 * When is Automatic indexing practice accepted?
 Natural language processing and machine learning is not accurate and trustworthy enough to index content automatically enough, right?

+#### Things to remember from Indexing week:
+Intraindexer = re-index the article we indexed before.
+The number of terms assigned both times, means high intraindexer reliability.
+Interindexer = 2 + people index a given article and whether or not they use the same term.